-Apply a thin layer of tacrolimus ointment and rub it in well to cover the affected areas
+- Apply a thin layer of ointment (use a small amount just enough to cover area) and rub it in well to cover the affected areas.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.